Non-Heisenbergian quantum mechanics: Interacting particles system

 which is in agreement with the upper bound obtained in the previous section using AURIGA data.

-Finally, it is important to remark that the corrected energy levels in our framework differ from the ones in the deformed commutation relation models \cite{stetsko2006perturbation,bouaziz2010hydrogen, quesne2010composite}.
-Especially, in contrast to our result, in some deformed commutation relation models, the hydrogen energy spectrum depends on the center-of-mass momentum \cite{quesne2010composite}.
-In principle, these differences can be used to experimentally distinguish between these models and our non-Heisenberg quantum mechanics.
+Finally, it is important to remark that the corrected energy levels in our framework differ from the ones in the deformed commutation relation models \cite{stetsko2006perturbation,bouaziz2010hydrogen,brau1999minimal, quesne2010composite}.
+In the first order of perturbation, the conventional GUP model, based on deformed commutation relations, yields the following energy spectrum correction for the hydrogen atom \cite{quesne2010composite}:

+where $v$ denotes the center-of-mass velocity of the hydrogen atom.
+In particular, unlike the result of our model, the energy spectrum of the hydrogen atom depends on its center-of-mass velocity.
+In principle, this difference, which arises as a consequence of Galilean symmetry breaking in the conventional GUP model, can be used to distinguish experimentally between this model and our model.